 Dr. Carl Ellis, Jr.

 In 2015, Dr. Ellis was appointed Senior Research Fellow with Reformed Theological Seminary (RTS).
-Carl currently serves as the Academic Dean of The Makazi Institute, which he co-founded in 2012 to train the next generation of high-level cultural analysts.
 He is also the Associate Pastor for Cultural Apologetics at New City Fellowship, and serves on numerous boards and as a consultant on cultural matters.

-Dr. Ellis studied under Francis Schaeffer at LÁbri in Hermoz sur Olon’, Switzerland, completed his Masters in Theology at Westminster Theological Seminary, and holds a D.Phil from Oxford Graduate School.
+Dr. Ellis studied under Francis Schaeffer at LÁbri in Hermoz sur Olon’, Switzerland, completed his Masters in Theology at Westminster Theological Seminary, and holds a D.Phil from Omega Graduate School (formerly Oxford Graduate School).

 K.A Ellis' areas of interest include World Christianity and Ethics, and she's passionate about preparing the next generations to live faithfully under anti-Christian hostility.
 Her research areas include Bible, theology, ethics, human rights and global religious freedom, and has spoken and written often on Christian endurance under persecution.

 Mrs. Ellis teaches and disciples young people at her local church on Bible and Global Christianity, and is the Director of the Edmiston Center at Reformed Theological Seminary in Atlanta, Georgia.
 She is also the Robert Cannada Fellow in World Christianity at Reformed Theological Seminary.